Geoffrey-McGregor/CHMC-Codes/README.md

 # Compact Chi
 **Executible files to reproduce figures** _(No modification to the code or parameters is required)_

-1. `CompactChiConvergence.m produces Figure 1.`
+1. `CompactChiComparison.m produces Figure 1.`

-2. `CompactHeat.m produces the two panels of Figure 2.`
+2. `CompactHeatmap.m produces the two panels of Figure 2.`

 - These files calls **ChiSampler.m** with specific parameter values, and runs the HMC and CHMC algorithms to sample from the p-generalized Chi distribution.